osherjacobs/LabWork_Findings/arp-spoof-lab.md

 ## Overview

+Long time since I've touched anything CCNA'ish or network related.
+Needed to do a lab for an assignment I got simulating an ARP spoofing attack.

 ARP spoofing is a Man-in-the-Middle (MiTM) attack that exploits the stateless, trust-based nature of the ARP protocol.
 ARP has no authentication — any host can assert ownership of any IP address, and other hosts will update their cache accordingly.

 The attacker sends forged ARP replies to two targets simultaneously: